MarkHershey/LabServerStatus/README.md

 ## 3 Roles in the Architecture

--   **Client**: The Client is installed on the Lab Workstation you would like to monitor.
+-   **Self-Reporting Client**: The Client is installed on the Lab Workstation you would like to monitor.
 It is responsible for reporting its own status to the central Server.
 -   **Server**: The Server is responsible for receiving the status reports from the Clients and managing the overall status of the Lab.
 It must be installed before the Clients and has a fixed IP address.
 -   **ViewerClient (Web)**: The ViewerClient is responsible for displaying the status of the Lab to the user.
 It retrieves data from the Server via HTTP GET requests.